Blue Mountain Bidibid

 Endemic distribution:

 Endemic to New Zealand.
-Found in the central North Island and throughout much of the eastern South Island.
+It occurs in the central North Island and throughout much of the eastern South Island.

 Height: